Stu Miller: New York/San Francisco Giants

+1961 All star game

 He was involved in one of the more memorable moments in All Star Game history, albeit for an exaggeration of the event in question.
 In the ninth inning of the first of two 1961 All Star Games (two were played between 1959 and 1962), which was played at Candlestick Park, a gust of wind caused Miller to sway slightly, resulting in a balk, which advanced Roger Maris to second and Al Kaline to third.
 In the embellished version, it is reported that the wind gust blew the 165-pound Miller off the pitcher's mound.

 Kaline later scored on an error by Ken Boyer on Rocky Colavito's ground ball, which tied the score at 3–3.
 One batter later, the wind caused catcher Smoky Burgess to drop Tony Kubek's foul pop-up for an error.
 Miller bailed Burgess out by striking out Kubek, and after Yogi Berra reached base on Don Zimmer's error, Miller got Hoyt Wilhelm to fly out to left to end the inning.
 In the top of the 10th inning, the defense behind Miller almost did him in; Nellie Fox walked and scored all the way from first on Boyer's three-base throwing error (the second by Boyer in as many innings) on Kaline's ground ball.
 Miller's teammates bailed him out in the bottom of the inning and made him the winning pitcher; Hank Aaron singled and scored on a double by Miller's Giant teammate Willie Mays to tie the score, then Mays scored the winning run on Roberto Clemente's single.